Have you ever gotten that “Tell me about one of your weaknesses” question during an interview?

 Especially when it comes to your money.

+Now you may be thinking “of course no one is perfect”, and of course you’d be right.
 But knowing something intellectually is different from knowing something emotionally.
 Sometimes our emotions feel otherwise.
 So if this describes you (and it certainly used to describe me), try to give yourself a break.

 It’s normal to not have your budget work out perfectly the first time you try to make one.
 Or even the sixth or twelfth time.
 (After all, it takes a full year to experience all of the expenses that happen over the course of a year.)